van-vothanh/dotnet-demoapp/README.md

-# .NET - Demo Web Application
+# .NET 8 - Demo Web Application

-This is a simple .NET web app using the new minimal hosting model, and Razor pages.
+This is a simple .NET 8 web app using the minimal hosting model and Razor pages.
 It was created from the `dotnet new webapp` template and modified adding custom APIs, Bootstrap v5, Microsoft Identity and other packages/features.

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.

 Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling

+## Features

 The app has several basic pages accessed from the top navigation menu, some of which are only lit up when certain configuration variables are set (see 'Optional Features' below):